joelmnz/joelmnz/README.md

 Hi, I'm a dev clocking almost 25yrs in the industry and still enjoying it 😸

+> Code is the new "dumb" thing, prompts that write code is the new "smart" thing (until Agent Smith takes over 😉)

 ### Things I've been involved with

 - Enterprise Platform Development & Deployment